 Background

 The Tunku Abdul Rahman Fund was established in 2003 by the Government of Malaysia and St Catharine’s to commemorate the 100th anniversary of the birth of Tunku Abdul Rahman Putra Al-Haj, the first Prime Minister of Malaysia, who received his undergraduate degree and an Honorary Fellowship from the College.
-Since its launch, the Fund has provided over 20 fully-funded scholarships for MPhil and PhD students.
+Since its launch, the Fund has provided nearly 30 fully-funded scholarships for MPhil and PhD students.
 Substantial investment in support for students will continue in the years ahead, alongside the endowment of this new Lectureship in Malay World Studies.